-Today's semiconductor manufacturing process separates the responsibilities between the OPC/ILT shop and the mask shop.
-The OPC/ILT shop has the responsibility to specify the desired mask shapes in order to achieve the best wafer results; the mask shop has the responsibility to manufacture the masks as close as possible to the shapes specified by OPC/ILT.
+Today's semiconductor manufacturing process separates the responsibilities between the OPC/ILT shop and the mask shop (Figure 4 (a)).
+The OPC/ILT shop has the responsibility to specify the desired mask shapes in order to achieve the best wafer results.
+They provide the post-OPC GDS/OASIS file specifying the mask shape.
+The mask shop has the responsibility to manufacture the masks as close as possible to the shapes specified by OPC/ILT.
+The mask shop takes the GDS/OASIS file containing the mask shape, runs mask process correction (MPC) - either rule-based or model based - then fractures the mask shape into rectangles, where each rectangle is a shot that VSB mask writer writes.

 Realistic limitations of mask making are codified as mask design rules that the OPC/ILT shop needs to obey when specifying mask shapes.
-Other realities of mask making are considered in OPC/ILT as well, most notably the consideration that VSB mask writing that is best for Manhattan (axis-parallel) rectangles with some provisions for 45degree triangles.
-Since a major factor in mask cost and mask yield is mask write time, and the principle factor in mask write times (given a speed of resist dictated by the mask process for VSB-based mask writing) is the shot count, OPC/ILT tries to minimize mask shot count by various techniques, such as matching jog locations on opposite sides of a line [24].
-With ILT, a Manhattanization process is explicitly invoked wherein the wafer shape is optimized given a certain minimum jog size, such as 20nm (mask dimensions) to avoid creating shapes that would take too many shots in the VSB writer [25].
-But whether complex OPC or ILT, the specified mask shapes are complex, mostly rectilinear shapes with small 90-degree jogs, often with jog lengths of 20nm(mask) or less.
+Other realities of mask making are considered in OPC/ILT as well, most notably the consideration that VSB mask writing that is best for Manhattan (axis-parallel) rectangles with some provisions for 45-degree triangles.
+Since a major factor in mask cost and mask yield is mask write time, and the principle factor in mask write times (given a speed of resist dictated by the mask process for VSB-based mask writing) is the shot count, OPC/ILT tries to minimize mask shot count by various techniques, such as matching jog locations on opposite sides of a line [25].

+With ILT, a Manhattanization process is explicitly invoked wherein the wafer shape is optimized given a certain minimum jog size, such as 20nm (mask dimensions), to avoid creating shapes that would take too many shots in the VSB writer [26].
+But whether complex OPC or ILT, the specified mask shapes are complex, mostly rectilinear shapes with small 90-degree jogs, often with jog lengths of 20nm (mask) or less.
 Manufactured with mask processes that have a blur radius of 20-25nm (mask), these jogs are understood to become curves on the mask, often with the adjacent jogs interacting with each other.
 There is always a difference between the specified rectilinear shapes and the actual, curvilinear mask contours that result from that specification.
 Overlapping shots take advantage of this difference, using it as a tolerance in edge placement of the mask contour that can reduce shot count, while still shooting approximately the same contour, within the original EPE that the actual mask shape was going to have anyway.

-In this separation of responsibilities, determining overlapping shots that could write the specified mask shapes was the domain of mask making.
+In the traditional separation of responsibilities between the OPC shop and the mask shop, determining the overlapping shots that could write the mask shapes specified by the OPC shop was the domain of the mask shop.
 Even if error tolerances are within the original expectations, the idea that the originally specified shape is being slightly modified is disconcerting to the mask shop.
 Simulation-based contour checking is required, for example, because XOR checks will not pass.